msa-ali/ticketing-app/README.md

 - Payment service needs to know there is a new order that a user might submit a payment for
 - Expiration service needs to start a 15 minute timer to eventually time out this order

 2. ORDER:CANCELLED

 - Ticket service should unreserve a ticket if the corresponding order has been cancelled so this ticket can be edited again
 - Payments should know that any incoming payments for this order should be rejected.

+### Ticket Service

+1. TICKER:CREATED / TICKET:UPDATED

+- Orders needs to know the valid tickets that can be purchased
+- Orders needs to know the price of each ticket